 Farming doesn’t stand still, and neither does plant breeding.

-“But we know there is plenty of room for improved performance with plantain, not least because it is such a variable species,” Mark says.
+But we know there is plenty of room for improved performance with plantain, not least because it is such a variable species.

-“Variability is good when you’re a plant breeder!
-It gives you more opportunities to single out key characteristics of plant performance that are measurably better than what has already been achieved.”
+Variability is good for plant breeders!
+It gives us more opportunities to single out key characteristics of plant performance that are measurably better than what has already been achieved.

 Plantain’s season growth patterns are a good example of this variability.
 Warm season growth is reasonably consistent between different plantain varieties.

 But cool season growth is highly variable, ranging from complete winter dormancy to higher DM growth than Captain, so we’ve been able to select aggressively for this trait.

 Persistence is another key trait for many pasture species, and plantain is no exception – typically it is recognised as a short-lived crop, although well-managed Captain CSP will thrive for up to three years.

 But we are going to improve that, combined with targeting higher overall dry matter yield, because this will really help with fitting plantain into farm systems.

 We have also increased our focus on certain properties specific to plantain that industry scientists have identified as driving changes in nitrate leaching compared with ryegrass/white clover pasture.

 Chief among these are plantain’s lower dry matter percentage than ryegrass and higher ratio of water soluble carbohydrate (WSC) to crude protein (CP).